 Bush later asks Zucker which one of the two she would be willing to go on a date with.
 “Now, if you had to choose honestly between one of us.
 Me or the Donald?” he asks, which Zucker laughingly responds, “I have to take the Fifth on that one.”
 She then adjusts her answer and says she would take both on a date.

 Just before heading to set, Bush gave his goodbyes to both Zucker and Trump as he prepared for that days taping of Access Hollywood.

 Since the story broke earlier today, Trump released a statement to the Post, which said, “This was locker-room banter, a private conversation that took place many years ago.
 Bill Clinton has said far worse to me on the golf course — not even close.”
 He added, “I apologize if anyone was offended.”

 Bush released his own statement via NBCUniversal, which says, “Obviously I’m embarrassed and ashamed.
 It’s no excuse, but this happened eleven years ago — I was younger, less mature, and acted foolishly in playing along.
 I’m very sorry.”

-Following the airing of Trump’s cameo appearance on “DAYS” back in 2005, “Saturday Night Live” parodied Trump with Seth Myers portraying a fictitious director in a segment with Amy Poehler playing Arianne Zucker.
+Following the airing of Trump’s cameo appearance on “DAYS” back in 2005, “Saturday Night Live” parodied Trump with Seth Meyers portraying a fictitious director in a segment with Amy Poehler playing Arianne Zucker.
 Darrell Hammond portrayed Trump.